Debt Relief Solutions in Chatham-Kent, ON

 Are you struggling with debt or trying to figure out which Canadian debt relief program will help you get out of debt in the quickest amount of time and for the least amount of money?
 If so, let us show you that you can live a life free of bills and you do have more options than you probably realize.
 Simply put, if your paying out more money every month than you have coming in, we can get you to a professional who can help.
 Fill out the form above to get started today!

-If you live in Chatham-Kent region and cannot pay your bills on time or are seeing your overall debt levels increase month after month, then credit counselling may be the answer you are looking for.
-A quality Chatham credit counselling program can help you get out from under your debt and shore up your financial future at the same time.
+Unfortunately, the picture is not all roses for the residents of Chatham-Kent as they currently have the highest unemployment rate (8.8%) in all of Canada.
+If you live in Chatham-Kent and cannot pay your bills on time or are seeing your overall debt levels increase month after month, then credit counselling may be the answer you are looking for.
+A quality Chatham-Kent credit counselling program can help you get out from under your debt and shore up your financial future at the same time.

 To file a consumer proposal, Chatham-Kent residents must go through a Licensed Insolvency Trustee in the area.
 Consumer proposals allow their participants to pay back less than what they owe to their creditors.
 Despite how good that sounds, it comes with some drawbacks and should be a last resort, much like bankruptcy.

-Many people living in Chatham-Kent, ON can find it difficult to keep up with the cost of living.
-If your debts have been piling up to an unmanageable amount, declaring bankruptcy might be the solution to your money troubles.
+Many people living in Chatham-Kent can find it difficult to keep up with the cost of living.
+If your debts have been piling up to an unmanageable amount, declaringbankruptcy might be the solution to your money troubles.
 However, one must never take bankruptcy lightly, as it is only a last resort.
 Speaking to a Licensed Insolvency Trustee can shed some light on your options and inform your next steps in finding a fitting solution.

-In 2020, 97 Chatham residents reached out to debt.ca to finally tackle their debt problems.
-They were struggling with an average debt load of $18,912 but now have the help they need to get their finances, and their life, back on track.
+In 2022, 2 Chatham-Kent residents reached out to debt.ca to finally tackle their debt problems.
+They were struggling with an average debt load of $12,107 but now have the help they need to get their finances, and their life, back on track.

 Chatham Service Canada Centre